FabricMC/fabric-docs/versions/1.21.10/develop/items/first-item.md

 ## Adding the Item to a Creative Tab {#adding-the-item-to-a-creative-tab}

 ::: info
-If you want to add the item to a custom `ItemGroup`, check out the [Custom Creative Tabs](./custom-item-groups) page for more information.
+If you want to add the item to a custom creative tab, check out the [Custom Creative Tabs](./custom-creative-tabs) page for more information.
 :::

 For example purposes, we will add this item to the ingredients `ItemGroup`, you will need to use Fabric API's creative tab events - specifically `ItemGroupEvents.modifyEntriesEvent`